 \end{figure*}

 As can be seen in Figure \ref{Fig_MonoarticularExoskeleton_DifferentConfigs}, both proposed alternative locations for embedding the knee actuator can improve the performance of the monoarticular exoskeleton under their mass and inertia effect.
 Among these configurations, attaching the knee actuator proximal to the waist performs better than the other configurations of the monoarticular exoskeleton.
-The proposed alternative monoarticular configurations can be used to design a monoarticular exoskeleton that enables designers to avoid biarticular device design complexities while achieving a superior performance than the typical monoarticular exoskeleton design.
-Additionally, the weight of the distal segments can be compensated to improve the performance of the device; however, only compensating weight can come with adverse effects on the gait of subjects \cite{179}, which needs a careful assessment of the gravity compensation mechanism.
+The proposed alternative monoarticular configurations can be used to design a monoarticular exoskeleton that enables designers to avoid biarticular device design complexities while achieving a performance superior to that of the typical monoarticular exoskeleton design.
+Additionally, the weight of the distal segments can be compensated to improve the performance of the device; however, compensating only for weight can come with adverse effects on the gait of subjects \cite{179}, which needs a careful assessment of the gravity compensation mechanism.

 \paragraph{Case studies.} The performance assessment of the same biarticular configuration ( {\it loaded} and {\it noload} "Ec") in two different load conditions using introduced MAF showed that the performance of the biarticular exoskeleton in {\it loaded} condition was improved (MAF = 1.40$\pm$0.80 W/kg) in comparison with the {\it noload} condition in which MAF was 1.01$\pm$0.70 W/kg.
-Although the increase in the positive power of the device in the {\it loaded} condition was expected due to the discussed characteristics of power profiles in the {\it loaded} condition, MAF improvement shows that the positive power in the {\it loaded} condition was delivered to the subjects effectively.
-Comparing the devices with the same effect on the metabolic cost reduction of subjects in different load conditions (i.e., {\it loaded} "Cb" and {\it noload} "Ec") showed superior performance of the biarticular device in the loaded condition in which devices in {\it loaded} and {\it noload} circumstances had 2.08$\pm$0.69 and 1.01$\pm$0.69 W/kg MAF values.
-This finding is required to be validated through experimental investigations.
+Although the increase in the positive power of the device in the {\it loaded} condition was expected due to the discussed characteristics of power profiles in the {\it loaded} condition, this MAF improvement shows that the positive power in the {\it loaded} condition was delivered to the subjects effectively.
+Comparing the devices with the same effect on the metabolic cost reduction of subjects in different load conditions (i.e., {\it loaded} "Cb" and {\it noload} "Ec") showed the superior performance of the biarticular device in the loaded condition in which devices in {\it loaded} and {\it noload} circumstances had 2.08$\pm$0.69 and 1.01$\pm$0.69 W/kg MAF values.
+This finding requires validation through experimental investigations.

-Conducting a comparison for the monoarticular exoskeleton configuration in different load conditions ( {\it loaded} and {\it noload} "Ee") using MAF resulted in -0.20 +/- 0.43 W/kg and -0.15 +/- 0.56 W/kg MAF values in {\it noload} and {\it loaded} conditions.
-These values show that the although the performance of the monoarticular exoskeleton, similar to the biarticular device, was improved by loading subjects, the monoarticular devices in low torque region were not able to improve the metabolic power consumption of subjects in comparison to the metabolic expenditure of subjects in no assistance condition without the effect of inertial properties of devices on their power consumption.
-Exploring the MAF values of two different devices with the same amount of effect on the metabolic power consumption of subjects not carrying and carrying (i.e., {\it noload} "Ee" and {\it loaded} "Ae") showed that the monoarticular exoskeleton with high torque capacity in the hip actuator could deliver assistance under the effect of its inertial properties.
+Conducting a comparison for the monoarticular exoskeleton configuration in different load conditions ( {\it loaded} and {\it noload} "Ee") using MAF resulted in -0.20 +/- 0.43 W/kg and -0.15 +/- 0.56 W/kg MAF values in {\it noload} and {\it loaded} conditions, respectively.
+These values show that although the performance of the monoarticular exoskeleton, similar to that of the biarticular device, was improved by loading subjects, the monoarticular devices in the low torque region were not able to improve the metabolic power consumption of subjects in comparison to the metabolic expenditure of subjects in the no assistance condition without the effect of inertial properties of devices on their power consumption.
+Exploring the MAF values of two different devices with the same effect on the metabolic power consumption of subjects not carrying and carrying (i.e., {\it noload} "Ee" and {\it loaded} "Ae") showed that the monoarticular exoskeleton with high torque capacity in the hip actuator could deliver assistance under the effect of its inertial properties.

-Studying the selected cases from the optimal Pareto front curves confirms our claims on the overall performance of the monoarticular and biarticular exoskeletons and also shows that designing a monoarticular device requires a careful selection of actuators and their gear ratio to compensate the negative effect of the device on metabolic power consumption of subjects and deliver assistance.
+Studying the selected cases from the optimal Pareto front curves confirms our claims on the overall performance of the monoarticular and biarticular exoskeletons and also shows that designing a monoarticular device requires a careful selection of actuators and their gear ratio to compensate the negative effect of the device on the metabolic power consumption of subjects and deliver assistance.

 \subsection*{Study Limitations}